narsipra/kong-app/helm/kong-app/README.md

 Login sessions for Kong Manager and the Developer Portal make use of [the Kong Sessions plugin](https://docs.konghq.com/enterprise/latest/kong-manager/authentication/sessions).
-Their configuration must be stored in Secrets, as it contains an HMAC key.
+When configured via values.yaml, their configuration must be stored in Secrets, as it contains an HMAC key.

-If using either RBAC or the Portal, create a Secret with `admin_gui_session_conf` and `portal_session_conf` keys.
+Kong Manager's session configuration must be configured via values.yaml, whereas this is optional for the Developer Portal on versions 0.36+.
+Providing Portal session configuration in values.yaml provides the default session configuration, which can be overriden on a per-workspace basis.

 ```
 $ cat admin_gui_session_conf